 Species plays a big role in how big your hermit crab is capable of getting throughout its life.
 Some species grow rapidly, while others are slow and steady.

 Caribbean Hermit Crab – Scientifically known as Coenobita clypeatus, this crab grows to be larger than a baseball or softball.
 This species can reach sizes of up to 6 inches in diameter.

 Ecuadorian Hermit Crab – Also known as Coenobita compressus, this hermit crab is one of the smallest.
 They barely reach an inch in diameter, even at a ripe old age.

 Strawberry Hermit Crab – Coenobita perlatus is known as the strawberry crab, due to its red coloring and strawberry-like body shape.
-These crabs reach up to 6 inches in diameter.
+These crabs reach up to 3 – 4 inches (7 – 10 cm) in diameter.

 Ruggie Hermit Crab – The Ruggie crab, Coenobita rugosus is another fairly small hermit crab.
 Throughout their lifetime, they generally reach a size of about 4 inches (10 cm) in total length.

 Coconut Hermit Crab – These crabs, also known as “Birgus latro” aren’t the kinds of hermit crabs you want for a pet.
 You won’t find them in any pet store, however, if you’re exceptionally brave, you may find an equally brave, private dealer that has them.
 These crabs reach sizes of 40 inches from leg tip to leg tip and weigh up to 11 pounds.
 They have claws that are big and strong enough to crack open coconuts!
 They are known, not only for their sheer size but also for their mean temperaments.